-These Paulician incursions deep into Byzantine territory were becoming so worrying that the emperor Basil I decided it would be wise to try and make peace with the heretics.
+Paulician incursions deep into Byzantine territory continued and became so worrying that the emperor Basil I decided it would be wise to try and make peace with the heretics.
 However the diplomatic mission he sent to the Paulician capital Tephrice in 869 did not go as planned.
 The rebel leader John Chrysocheir treated Basil’s overtures with contempt, even demanding the emperor renounce all Byzantine territory east of the Bosphorus or face ‘being driven from the throne by the servants of the Lord’.
 Basil was not long in applying force where diplomacy had failed, but the military campaign he led in 870 suffered a crushing defeat and he himself was lucky to escape with his life.
 Suitably chastened, Basil resorted to daily prayer, beseeching the Archangel Michael and Prophet Elijah to vanquish his enemies and deliver him the head of their godless leader.
 He also organised another military campaign, this time appointing his son-in-law Christopher as head of the new expeditionary force.
 Christopher appears to have been a far better tactician than his father-in-law and in 872 he managed to trap the Paulician forces, heavily laden with booty from their latest raid, in a neat pincer movement.
 The victory was decisive and John Chrysocheir’s head was duly delivered to the Emperor.

 Basil’s subsequent annexation of the Paulician state spelt the end of Paulicianism as a religious and political force.
 But it did not mean the end of the heresy itself.
 In the aftermath of the defeat of 872 many Paulicians again fled east to Arab held lands and continued to practise their faith there.
 But a century later they found themselves back inside the Byzantine Empire as the conquests of Emperor John Tzimisces pushed his borders further eastwards.
 It was felt ill-advised to leave subjects of questionable loyalty so near to the Arabs and so in 975 John relocated thousands of Paulicians to the western province of Thrace.
 Here they encountered communities of Paulicians that had been sent there two centuries before by Constantine V during the iconoclast period.
 The earlier group had been involved in missionary activity in nearby Bulgaria for some time and the belief is that it was these missionaries who had given Bogomil his first taste of Christian dualism.
 But instead of becoming a convert, Bogomil modified Paulicianism to create his own movement.